 Providing healthy, salty snacks in the kitchen is a great way to help employees avoid snacking on bags of chips and other less healthy alternatives and instead curb their hunger with a handful of healthy office snacks.
 Try stocking up on things like almonds or roasted nuts, sunflower seeds, popcorn, Nature Valley granola bars, and peanut butter and crackers.

 Gluten-free diets are becoming more popular with the rise of celiac disease and gluten intolerance.
 Many gluten-free snacks are delicious and a great source of protein fiber, vitamins, and minerals.
 Options include yogurt with granola, rice cakes and peanut butter, sweet potato chips, instant oatmeal, and popcorn.

 Unhealthy snacking isn’t the only problem: the stresses of the office might tempt employees to grab a can of soda or an energy drink in the afternoon, especially if they don’t have a healthy option.
 Besides ensuring employees have easy access to water, consider also including other, better beverage options like lemonade, green tea, hot cocoa mix packets, low fat smoothies, fruit juice, or Ice, a popular brand of sugarless, carbonated water.
 You might even try buying milk.
 Most adults don’t get the daily recommended amount of calcium.

 Serving up Success at the Office

-Before you start budgeting to provide your employees with 15 meals per week, take a deep breath.
-Small changes can make a big difference!
-Maybe start by bringing in a fruit basket on Mondays and planning a potluck for next month.
-Little by little, you can make a difference in your employees’ well-being and your company’s success.
+Before you start budgeting to provide your employees with 15 meals per week or fill the entire kitchen every day, take a deep breath.
+A simple change goes a long way!
+Perhaps you could begin heading in the right direction by bringing in a fruit basket on Mondays and planning a potluck for next month.
+Little by little, you can definitely make a difference in your employees’ well-being and your company’s success.